When to Use a Child Theme in WordPress: A Beginner’s Guide

 2. Create a Child Theme from Scratch (Advanced)

-If you have coding knowledge or are working with a developer, creating a child theme from scratch is the best approach for new websites.
+If you have coding skills or are collaborating with a developer, creating a child theme from scratch is the best way to start a new website.
 This gives you full control over the design and functionality, ensuring your website meets your exact requirements.

 Pros: